The Doctor sighed and looked at the starfield stretched

 was fixing a platform and slipped.
 I mourned him in the proper way.
 I

-treasure his memory.
-As I treasure my memories of you, my first love.”
+treasure his memory, as I treasure my memories of you, my first love.”

 She reached and touched his face.
 “The years have been kinder to